ReimoK/PathBuddy/README.md

 *   **✅ Implemented - Trip Planning & Itinerary Management**
     *   A robust trip planning module has been created.
 Users can fill out a form to create a new trip, including destination, dates and interests.
 This input will serve as the prompt for the AI.
 All created trips are saved to a local Room database and displayed on the Home Screen.

-*   **🟡 In Progress - User Profiles**
+*   **🟢 Complete - User Profiles**
-    *   **Implemented:** A local profile system is in place.
-Users can save their name, location and favorite interests, which are persisted on the device using Jetpack DataStore.
-The Profile Screen has a full UI for both viewing and editing this information.
+    *   **Implemented:** The local profile system is now fully user-based and linked to Firebase Authentication.
+Each user can save their name, location, and favorite interests, which are securely persisted on the device using Jetpack DataStore under their unique Firebase UID.
-    *   **Pending:** Secure cloud-based user authentication (Sign-up/Login with Firebase).
+    *   **Implemented:** Profiles are automatically cleared on logout to prevent cross-user data visibility.
+    *   **Implemented:** Trips and profiles now share the same authentication layer, ensuring consistent user-specific data handling throughout the app.
+    *   **Status:** Feature finalized and tested.
+User-specific data persistence is fully functional and stable.

 *   **⚫ Not Implemented - Real-Time Navigation & Geolocation**
     *   The UI contains placeholders for map integration, but the connection to the Google Maps API is a future task.